 - A. Supervisors and managers shall monitor the activities and transactions conducted by their employees for compliance with internal controls, separation of duties, and to evaluate the results achieved by their employees.
-Observations should be noted on and discussed during performance appraisals. - B. The Internal Auditor shall ensure monitoring activities are conducted as set forth in Policy Statement 142.00 "Internal Audit Unit". - C. Supervisors and managers shall remediate identified internal control deficiencies on a timely basis and take corrective action as warranted.
+Observations should be noted on and discussed during performance appraisals. - B. The Internal Auditor shall conduct monitoring activities as set forth in Policy Statement 142.00 "Internal Audit Unit". - C. Supervisors and managers shall remediate identified internal control deficiencies on a timely basis and take corrective action as warranted.